Tambena Consulting

 How to Tell What Port Postgres is Running on?

-PostgreSQL is a flexible relational database that is used in various environments.
-It can be used in local development to complex production systems.
-However, identifying the port on which PostgreSQL is running is important especially if multiple data instances, network configuration, and troubleshooting issues are involved.
+PostgreSQL is a flexible relational database that is used in many different contexts.
+It can be applied to both local development and complex production systems.

 Locate the Configuration File